Foundation Program Sites

 7. Side Effects May Include: Awe, rage, and strategic clarity - Jessica Halem

-7. Learning Objectives: a) Appreciate the history of medical injustice towards LGBTQ patients. b) Understand the great changes healthcare systems have made to address LGBTQ patient’s unique needs. c) Reflect on ways we can continue to move forward with better care for everyone
+7. Learning Objectives: A. Restate the history of medical injustice towards LGBTQ patients.
+B. Identify the great changes healthcare systems have made to address LGBTQ patient’s unique needs C. List ways we can continue to move forward with better care for everyone.

 _____________________________________________________________